Closing Hosts: How to Firmly (Yet Politely) Set a Deadline

 Thanks Nikke for bringing the flyer over to this site!

-What is the purpose of setting a deadline for closing hosts?
+What is the importance of setting a deadline for closing hosts in direct sales?

 What should I do if a host misses the deadline?